 The popularity of organic food products has been on the rise since the early 2000s.
 Consumers became aware of the purported health benefits of organic products, as well as the lessened environmental impact that comes with producing food organically.
 Following this trend, USDA organic flavors began to appear in the market and allowed producers to further enhance the taste of their organic products without sacrificing the health and environmental upsides associated with having an organic product.

 As the organic trend continues to grow, we expect to see more and more companies in the food industry switch to using organic flavors.
 We have seen a significant uptick in requests for USDA organic flavors even in the past 2 years.
-Companies searching for organic flavors depend on companies like Trilogy Essential Ingredients for our vast knowledge of ingredient sourcing and USDA organic regulations, as well as our expertise in developing high-quality flavors.
+Companies searching for organic flavors depend on companies like Trilogy Flavors for our vast knowledge of ingredient sourcing and USDA organic regulations, as well as our expertise in developing high-quality flavors.

 Organic Certification 101

 The process of obtaining organic certification for a flavor can be a tricky process if one doesn’t understand all of the USDA regulations.
 Many of these regulations deal with which materials are and are not allowed to be included in an organic product, how much organic material the product must contain, prohibited practices, etc. Once a flavor has been developed to the specifications required by these regulations, it must be submitted to an accredited organic certifying agency for review before it can be sold as organic.
 The certifying agency will examine the formula and require documents proving that each ingredient is either organic or permitted to be used in an organic product, and that the processes used do not run afoul of any rules.